 Being young and single, his monthly expenses were very low and he was easily able to use most of his income towards his passion for cars.
 The car that he replaced his faithful Audi TT with was a 2007 Lotus Elise, which to me, was the official start of thestradman YouTube channel as we know it today.

 Heck – if anyone asks me “who is thestradman?”, I’ll tell them that he’s a self-made entrepreneur who started a massively successful YouTube channel with nothing more than a Audi TT and a Lotus Elise.

 His extreme passion for cars came through very clearly.
-He was very good at his full-time accounting job (good enough to advise anyone on how to afford a Tesla), he was making decent money, and he eventually did what no sensible accountant would ever do: he bought a neon orange 2006 Lamborghini Gallardo (with a gated six speed manual, of course).
+He was very good at his full-time accounting job, making decent money, and he eventually did what no sensible accountant would ever do: he bought a neon orange 2006 Lamborghini Gallardo (with a gated six speed manual, of course).

 Going full time with his YouTube channel

 James and I are basically nothing alike, but we do have one thing in common: we were both “forced” into perusing our passion as a primary means of income after being laid off from a well paying job.
 I lost my high-paying corporate gig in 2018 and decided to do the full time blogging thing.
 James lost his high-paying accounting job in 2016 and decided to give the full-time YouTuber thing another shot.